 Ph.D.
 Northwestern University

-Prior to Emerson, Gellman was a Postdoctoral Fellow at the Centre for Global Cooperation Research, Käte Hamburger Kolleg, University of Duisburg-Essen, in Duisburg, Germany.
+Prior to joining the faculty at Emerson College, Gellman was a Postdoctoral Fellow at the Centre for Global Cooperation Research, Käte Hamburger Kolleg, University of Duisburg-Essen, in Duisburg, Germany.
 She has published in journals such as Democratization, Conflict Resolution Quarterly, Asian Perspective, and Development in Practice.
+Gellman holds a PhD in Political Science from Northwestern University, USA, and an MA in International Studies/Peace and Conflict Resolution from the University of Queensland, Australia.
 She has lived, worked, and studied on six continents, and may skip Antarctica in this lifetime.

-At Emerson, Gellman teaches the following courses in the Political Science and Global and Postcolonial Studies Minors:
+At Emerson, Gellman teaches the following courses in the Political Science, Global and Postcolonial Studies, and Latin American and LatinX Studies Minors:

 PL222 Human Rights

 Latin American Politics